 {\bf{(2)}} We examine the distributed two-stage problem \eqref{eqn:prob-2stage} in Section~\ref{sec:2s}.

 {\bf{(2-i)}} {Inexact setting.} We propose (DiZS-GT$^{\text{2s}}$), outlined in Algorithm~\ref{alg:DZGT-2stage}, to minimize the implicit objective function.
 In the inexact variant of (DiZS-GT$^{\text{2s}}$), no additional sampling is required for solving the lower-level problem, that is in contrast with the single-stage case.
 Instead, Algorithm~\ref{alg:lowerlevel-2stage} is focused on solving a parameterized deterministic VI problem.
 In Theorem~\ref{Theorem:thm 2}, we derive non-asymptotic convergence rates and provide the iteration complexity for both the upper-level and lower-level problems.
-The upper-level iteration complexity is determined to be \mee{$\mathcal{O}\left(\tfrac{\tilde L_0^2n^{3/2}\epsilon^{-1}}{\eta^{4/3}}+\tfrac{L_0^3n^{3/2}\epsilon^{-2}}{\eta^{4/3}}\right)$} while the lower-level iteration complexity is given by $\mathcal{O}\left(\ln({\epsilon})/\ln(1-(\kappa_F)^{-2})\right)$.
-Additionally, we establish an overall iteration complexity of \mee{$\tilde{\mathcal{O}}\left(\tfrac{\tilde L_0^2n^{3/2}\epsilon^{-1}}{\eta^{4/3}}+\tfrac{L_0^3n^{3/2}\epsilon^{-2}}{\eta^{4/3}}\right)$}.
 While the upper-level iteration complexity is comparable to that of the single-stage model, both the lower-level and overall iteration complexities are significantly lower.
-This improvement is due to the deterministic nature of the lower-level problem, which eliminates the need for extra sampling and leads to a more efficient computation.
+This improvement is due to the deterministic nature of the lower-level problem, \uvs{eliminating} the need for extra sampling and \mee{leading} to a more efficient computation.